 Toddlers are still focused on receiving action rewards.
 Stickers, for example, reinforce their efforts.
 But it is very important for us to focus our attention on the “inner result” first of all.

-Often we can see that our praise like”well done” or “you are so clever” is not encourage or help in self-esteem building.
+Often we can see that our praise like”well done” or “you are so clever” is not encouraging or help in self-esteem building.

-The basic principle is that we do not just say the word “well done”, “clever”, but actually focus on the results/achievements we are praising. it gives a sense of the significance, the tangibility of what has been done.
-Much more efficient to use not the general praise but sincere support focusing on what exactly “we support”, it is important for us to name what we see most valuable.
+The basic principle is that we do not just say the word “well done” or “clever”, but focus on the results/achievements we praise.
+It gives a sense of the significance, the tangibility of what has been done.
+Much more efficient to use not the general praise but sincere support focusing on what exactly “we support”, it is important for us to name what we see as most valuable.